andreas/ocaml-graphql-server/README.md

 # `ocaml-graphql-server`

 `ocaml-graphql-server` is a library for creating GraphQL servers.
-It's currently in a very early, experimental stage.
+It's currently in an early, experimental stage.

 Current feature set: